reriedwards/lead-management/README.md

-# App Reviews - React App
+# Lead Management - React App

 A React app for accepting and managing leads .
 This project was set up Next.js [https://nextjs.org/docs] for fast development and modern build tooling.